-Coping With Loss in a Virtual Team
+Coping With Grief and Loss in a Virtual Team

 Offering Compassion From a Distance

 Organizations also vary in how they respond to the loss of employees.
 Some don't recognize it to the same degree as others.
-And the serious effects on people of not acknowledging or responding to loss can be amplified when those people work remotely.
+And the serious effects on your people of not acknowledging or responding to loss can be amplified when those people work remotely.

-Helping Team Members to Cope With Loss
+Helping Team Members to Cope With Grief and Loss

 Here are four ways to help a team through difficult times: